jameswdelancey/pe6502_web_interface/README.md

 https://github.com/jameswdelancey/pe6502_web_interface.git`
 - Install the dependencies `sudo pip3 install bottlepy pyserial`
 - Enter the directory `cd pe6502_web_interface`
-- Execute with this command: `python3 pe6502_web_interface/main.py`
+- Execute with this command: `sudo python3 pe6502_web_interface/main.py` (sudo
+is required for serial port access on my machine.)

 This is a minimum viable product at this point but will likely be cleaned up into a pypi package, hence the structure.